UVU-AI-Innovate/teacher-training-chatbot/README.md

 ## Overview

 This simulator creates realistic classroom scenarios and provides immediate feedback on teaching strategies.
-It uses natural language processing and a knowledge base of educational best practices to evaluate teacher responses and simulate student reactions.
+It uses advanced AI including LLMs, speech synthesis, and computer vision to create an immersive training environment.

 ## Key Features